We think this TV show stands out for:

 What parents need to know

-Parents need to know that preschoolers will love this colorful, upbeat series about a group of friends who team up to help others, and they’ll benefit from the show’s great messages about self-awareness, problem-solving, and having a positive attitude.
+Parents need to know that preschoolers will love Animal Mechanicals, a colorful, upbeat series about a group of friends who team up to help other.
+They’ll also benefit from the show’s great messages about self-awareness, problem-solving, and having a positive attitude.
 The characters often make mistakes in their adventures, but each error teaches them a lesson and helps them attack the challenge in a more productive way.
 The animals put their individual skills to work when their friends are in a jam, which offers positive lessons about the importance of self-respect and appreciating your own talents.

 What's the story?